Cancer That Starts in the Mouth

 Lip and oral cancer typically appears as a growth or sore that doesn't go away.
 It can be life-threatening if not diagnosed and treated early.
-Men face twice the risk of developing oral cancer as women, and men over 50 face the greatest risk.
+Men face twice the risk of developing oral cancer as women, and men over the age of 50 face the greatest risk.

 Risk factors include:

 - Tobacco use, including cigarettes, cigars, pipes, chewing tobacco and snuff

 - Heavy alcohol use

 - A sexually transmitted infection called human papillomavirus (HPV)

 Smokers and excessive drinkers are six times more likely than nonsmokers and nondrinkers to develop oral cancers.

 - Drink alcohol in moderation.